Archive for the ‘Drainage System Repair’ Category

 A rectangular outlet is superior to a round one.
 Air travels back up the pipe through the top two corners to allow a more continuous water flow.
 If you have ever poured liquid out of a 2 liter bottle turning it completely upside down, you will see that it drains but not very well.

-Oklahoma Drainage and Sprinkler Repair installs a variety of other types of Drains.
-Our Drainage Systems may utilize: French Drains, Surface Drains, Channel Drains, Trench Drains, Basin Drains, and Sump Pumps.
-In the past 26 years, we have installed French Drains to keep water away from home and business foundations, Surface Drains to keep water away from sidewalks and driveways, Trench Drains, and French Drains to keep standing water out of flowerbeds and yards, and Sump Pumps to remove water from basements and outdoor low lying areas.
+In the past 32 years, we have installed French Drains to keep water away from home and business foundations, Surface Drains to keep water away from sidewalks and driveways, Trench Drains, and French Drains to keep standing water out of flowerbeds and yards, and Sump Pumps to remove water from basements and outdoor low-lying areas.

-Wow, Some Drainage Problems are tougher than others.
-Had a customer in Chickasha with an unusual Drainage Problem.
-She had a new Driveway installed.
-The Cement work was nice enough but they left out one major consideration when installing the new Driveway.
 Even after a small rain the water would run right down the driveway, under the Garage Door and directly into the Garage.
 This was a bad problem that was about to get worse.
 The first big rain came and everything was magnified.
 The Rushing water took out the garage door and the back wall of the garage.
 Yikes!!

-Hmm,?
-What to do?
+Hmm, What to do?
 The company that installed the Driveway was nowhere to be found.
 No surprise.

 The water volume was huge and the customer had no means to redo the driveway which was substantial.